Colex317/Project-4-Group-7_Diabetes_Prediction/README.md

 - HbA1c (Hemoglobin A1c) level - is a measure of a person's average blood sugar level over the past 2-3 months.
 Higher levels indicate a greater risk of developing diabetes.

 - Blood glucose level - is a measure of a person's average blood sugar level over the past 2-3 months.
 Higher levels indicate a greater risk of developing diabetes.

+- Diabetes - (the target) is a chronic medical disease that occurs either when the pancreas does not produce enough insulin or when the body cannot effectively use the insulin it produces.
+It has values of 0 or 1, where 0 indicates no diabetes and 1 means they have diabetes.

 ## Steps: